-A morpheme of an answer candidate is either a word or a part of a longer compound word.
-In the latter case, the system finds a compound word including the answer candidate, and outputs it.
+An answer candidate obtained by the sentential matcher is a morpheme, and a morpheme may be either a word or a part of a longer compound word.
+In the latter case, the system finds the compound word including the answer candidate, and outputs it.